 UK and international members (except Australia and New Zealand):

 - Telephone: +44 (0)1484 559909

-- Post: Brake, PO Box 548, Huddersfield, HD1 2XZ, United Kingdom
+- Post: Brake, PO Box 548, Huddersfield HD1 2XZ, United Kingdom

-We intend to rely on the written terms set out in these terms and conditions for the subscription service that we provide to you.
+We intend to rely on the written terms set out in these terms and conditions for the membership service that we provide to you.
 We acknowledge that you may receive verbal information from our administration team but this will not be incorporated into these terms and conditions unless agreed in writing.